 This is the sequel to The Monstrumologist.
 It is set in the late 1800s.
 Our main character was recounting his memories from when he was 12 years old, and he is the assistant to the Monstrumologist, Dr. Warthrop.
 The story begins with a very beautiful lady color from Dr. Warthrop asking for his help finding her husband.
 Apparently, her husband ran off to Canada to look for the Wendigos for reasons we aren’t aware of yet.
 Then Henry and the doctor went to Canada.

-The characters are so well developed.
+The characters are so well-developed.
 Henry is too adorable, and he’s a trooper for sticking up with the doctor and his eccentric ways.
 Dr. Warthrop is eccentric, crazy, and very serious about his work.
 As the story continues, we learn more about Warthrop’s backstory and how connected the woman and his friends are.

 There is a great deal of action towards the end of the book, but it does a flip in the beginning and middle.
 Many of the actions happen at the book’s beginning when Dr. Warthrop and Will Henry go to Canada.
-You start to slow down and focus on the character development throughout a lot of the middle.
-The entomologists focused on the monster part and the hunting, and in this story, we get a flip of there’s more focus on the character development.
+You start to slow down and focus on the character development throughout much of the middle.
+The entomologists focused on the monster part and the hunting, and in this story, we get a flip of more focus on the character development.
 If you are a Wendigos reader, then you must read it.

 Author: Rick Yancey